ThunderFly-aerospace/docs/index.md

 # Documentation website for ThunderFly products

 At [ThunderFly s.r.o.](https://www.thunderfly.cz/), we're dedicated to advancing UAV technology with our innovative product lines.
-Our solutions are designed to enhance the capabilities of UAVs through precise measurement tools and specialized avionics devices.
+Our solutions enhance UAV capabilities through precise sensors and specialized avionics devices.
 Explore our offerings to find the perfect fit for your technical needs.

 ## ThunderFly instruments

 ![UAV autogyro during flight](https://raw.githubusercontent.com/ThunderFly-aerospace/TF-G2/4s/doc/img/TF-G2_fly_clouds.jpg)

 Our state-of-the-art measurement solutions are at the forefront of UAV technology.
-These tools are essential for high-level tasks such as atmospheric measurements, offering unparalleled accuracy and reliability.
+These tools are essential for high-level atmospheric measurements, offering unparalleled accuracy and reliability.
 Our comprehensive solutions include:

-- **Measuring Devices Carriers**: Our autogyro carriers (TF-G1, [TF-G2](/instruments/TF-G2) and [TF-G250](/instruments/TF-G2250)) are engineered for stability in adverse weather conditions.
+- **Measuring Devices Carriers**: Our autogyro carriers (TF-G1, [TF-G2](/instruments/TF-G2) and [TF-G250](/instruments/TF-G250)) are engineered for stability in adverse weather conditions.
 - **TF-ATMON Toolchain**: Transform data into actionable insights with our advanced processing software, tailored for atmospheric analysis.
 - **Software Simulator**: Prepare for your measuring campaigns with our realistic software simulator, ensuring your mission's success.